 Another alternative would be to use a service like Quiet Place Media, which owns this website.
-There you’ll find fairly priced website services as well as WordPress hosting for the indie author who wants a nice website on her own online turf, but would rather not be bothered with the technicalities.
+There you’ll find fairly priced website services as well as WordPress hosting for the indie author or other creative who wants a nice website on her own online turf, but would rather not be bothered with the technicalities.
 Their specialty is small economically priced sites for creatives.
 You won’t find any pricing surprises there like you might at some other companies.

 Read the fine print or you could find yourself with expensive website hosting.

 If you decide to go the self-hosted path and handle your own website completely, be sure to read the fine print in the pricing section of the web host where you are shopping.
 You will often find that the super low monthly price goes up dramatically after the initial subscription period is up.
 That initial period may be after a month, a quarter, or a year, depending on the hosting package you choose.

 The question driving this article is, do authors need expensive web hosting?
 The answer summed up is, unless you are an extremely well-known author who draws thousands of visitors per week, you probably don’t need expensive web hosting.
 But you normally shouldn’t fall for the other extreme, either.